 4.6.
 In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each) Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
-Panels, speaker series, or similar events related to planetary health that have students as an 1 intended audience.
-Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
-Cultural arts events, installations or performances related to planetary health that have students as 1 an intended audience.
-Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
-Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)
+(1 point each) Score Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
+1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
+1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
+1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
+1 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) 1

 Score explanation: There are multiple student groups and service learning opportunities for students to get involved with community gardens, clean-up events, and volunteer at local farmer's markets.
 It is very accessible to get involved with different Sustainability projects at Einstein and in the Bronx community.
 Einstein Sustainability Club continued to partner with a local organization, the Bronx River Alliance, which protects and restores the Bronx River.
-At the volunteering event, Bronx River Alliance staff explained local environmental challenges and resources through which students could advocate for change to better protect the river and its surrounding parks.
+At the volunteering event,

+Bronx River Alliance staff explained local environmental challenges and resources through which students could advocate for change to better protect the river and its surrounding parks.
 Einstein School of Medicine also hosted related events with partnering organizations such as Friends of Pelham Parkway.
+In conjunction with the Global Health Center, the Einstein Sustainability Club organized an art installation on climate and health; students were able to submit art pieces they felt reflected different dimensions of planetary health.

 In the Climate/Sustainability & Healthcare lectures in the Health Systems and Health Equity course we learned about the ways healthcare professionals and institutions can partner with their community to promote sustainability.
 Montefiore, Einstein's parent institution hosted a session called the Climate Crisis and Health: What We Know and How We Can Take Action for its Medicine Grand Rounds in January 2024.
 Within Einstein's impact course, a Global Health Faculty panel is offered for students to attend and includes a talk on the interdisciplinary planetary health project One Health.

 The climbing club at Einstein helps organize some outdoor outings.
 The OSA also organized an apple picking trip and a ski trip for many students this year.